Wilderness Survival has articles about staying alive in the outdoors. Learn about wilderness survival skills in the Wilderness Survival Channel.

 In the wilderness, one of these weapons will help you send out a distress signal, keep warm, build a shelter and not drown.
 The other is relatively worthless.

 Let's say you're lost in the wilderness.
-Rather than guess which berries aren't poisonous, you down a rabbit.
-You're too famished for cooking.
-Should you eat it raw?
+Rather than guess which berries aren't poisonous, you take down a rabbit.
+If you're too famished for cooking, will eating it raw be disastrous for your health?

 When Alaska was purchased from Russia in 1867, it became widely known as Seward's Folly.
 How much do you really know about this state of glaciers and gold rushing?
 Take this quiz and find out.